-YUMENIKKI –DREAM DIARY– is a reimagining of KIKIYAMA’s Yume Nikki, a cult classic RPG Maker game.
+YUMENIKKI –DREAM DIARY– is a reimagining of KIKIYAMA’s Yume Nikki.
 But it did not come close to being as well beloved like its predecessor.
 What happened?

 |Developer||Active Gaming Media Inc., Kadokawa Corporation|